About

 The Seattle City Council will be the Seattle Park District governing board.

-What services will be supported by Seattle Park District funds?
+What services are supported by Seattle Park District funds?

 What is the relationship between the Seattle Park District and the City of Seattle?

-Who will provide oversight on how Parks spends taxpayer dollars?
+Who provides oversight on how Parks spends taxpayer dollars?

-Who will own the open space and park facilities?
+Who owns the open space and park facilities?

 Park and recreation land, facilities, and equipment preserved and maintained with Park District funds are and will remain the property of the City of Seattle.
 Any new or replacement land, facilities, and equipment created or developed with Park District funds will become the property of the City of Seattle.

-The Mayor will direct the development and implementation of Parks' budgets and work programs.
-City Council will approve Parks' budgets and provide oversight.
-The District Board would approve a final Park District budget showing how Park District revenues would fund part of the Parks' budget.
+The Mayor directs the development and implementation of SPR's budget and work programs.
+City Council approves SPR's annual budget and provides oversight.
+The District Board approves an annual Park District budget showing how Park District revenues fund part of the SPR budget and how those resources align to the current six-year funding plan.

 How will projects be added in the future?

-Parks will conduct a community-oriented process to determine spending priorities every 6 years through the life of the Park District.
-The District Board, after considering the recommendations from the public process and the Board of Parks and Recreation Commissioners, would determine the spending levels and updated projects, programs and services to fund for years 7 through 12 as part of the next budget process.
-This process of adjusting the spending levels (with annual inflation adjustments) and a revised list of projects would continue for the life of the Park District.
+SPR will conduct a community-oriented process to determine spending priorities every six years through the life of the Park District.
+The District Board, after considering the recommendations from the public process and the Board of Parks and Recreation Commissioners, will determine the spending levels and updated projects, programs and services to fund for each six-year funding cycle.
+This process of adjusting the spending levels (with annual inflation adjustments) and a revised list of investments will continue for the life of the Park District.

-What would the tax rate be with the Park District?
+What will the tax rate be with the Park District?

 Is there a limit to how much the Park District can collect?

-Under State law, the Park District could ultimately collect up to 75 cents per $1,000 of assessed value.
+Under State law, the Park District can ultimately collect up to 75 cents per $1,000 of assessed value for the year the Park District was established (2014).
 To collect more than 75 cents per $1,000 requires an election in which voter turnout is at least 40% of the turnout in the last general election and 60% of those voters approve the higher rate.